 - Flour: Use the spooning method to scoop your flour.
-Use a spoon to scoop your flour into your measuring spoon.
+Fluff the flour with a spoon.
+Use a spoon to scoop your flour into your measuring cup.
 It gives a more accurate measurement.

 - Salt: I prefer a fine grain sea salt or kosher salt for baking inside the dough or batter.
 But for a topping to the dish, a flakey salt is great.